letsar/flutter_slidable/README.md

 #### How to prevent my slide action to close after it has been tapped?

 By default, `SlideAction` and `IconSlideAction` close on tap.
-To prevent this, you can pass in `false` to the `closeOnTap` constructor argument.
+To prevent this, you can pass in `false` to the `closeOnTap` constructor parameter.

 #### How to prevent my Slidable to close after my list has scrolled?

 By default, a `Slidable` closes when the nearest `Scrollable` widget starts to scroll.
-To prevent this, you can pass in `false` to the `closeOnScroll` constructor argument.
+To prevent this, you can pass in `false` to the `closeOnScroll` constructor parameter.

 #### How can I dismiss my Slidable?

-In order to make your `Slidable` dismissible, you have to set the `slideToDismissDelegate` argument of the `Slidable` constructor.
+In order to make your `Slidable` dismissible, you have to set the `slideToDismissDelegate` parameter of the `Slidable` constructor.
 You can set any class that inherits `SlideToDismissDelegate`.
 For now there is only one built-in: `SlideToDismissDrawerDelegate`.

 The `actionType` passed to the `onDismissed` callback let you know which action has been dismissed.

-When a `Slidable` is dismissible, the `key` argument must not be null.
+When a `Slidable` is dismissible, the `key` parameter must not be null.

 Example: